-- 8.1 That the Empty Homes Strategy proceeds to Executive Committee for approval. - 8.2 To note that there will be additional financial resources, including a capital fund, needed for CPO and EDMO which will be brought back to the Executive committee on a case by case basis to seek authority for the expenditure.
+- 8.1 To adopt the Empty Homes Strategy - 8.2 To note that there will be additional financial resources, including a capital fund, needed for CPO and EDMO which will be brought back to the Executive on a case by case basis.

 Is this a key decision?
-No All key decisions require 28 days' public notice.
-If in doubt, please check with Democratic Services.
-Do the exempt information No categories apply?
-28 days' public notice must be given to Democratic Services before any Executive meeting held in private.
-If in doubt, please check with Democratic Services.
-Please also see the exempt paragraph provisions detailed at the end of this template Does Rule 15 of the Scrutiny No Procedure Rules (call-in and Rule 15 will only apply in exceptional circumstances urgency) apply? and requires the Monitoring Officer's permission.

-How many appendices does Two - Empty Homes Strategy 2017-22 the report contain?
-Equality Analysis toolkit List of Background Papers: None Please note that any background papers must be provided to Democratic Services with your report for publication.
-If in doubt as to the definition of a background paper, please contact Democratic Services.
-Lead Officer: Hannah Cann, Private Housing Team Leader Telephone (01522) 873873
+No Do the exempt information categories apply? Νο Does Rule 15 of the Scrutiny Procedure Rules (call-in and urgency) apply?
+No How many appendices does the report contain?
+Two - Empty Homes Strategy 2017-22 Equality Analysis toolkit List of Background Papers: None Lead Officer: Hannah Cann, Private Housing Team Leader Telephone (01522) 873873